oracle/terraform-provider-oci/website/docs/d/core_instance.html.markdown

 	If you do not specify the fault domain, the system selects one for you.
 To change the fault domain for an instance, terminate it and launch a new instance in the preferred fault domain.

 	Example: `FAULT-DOMAIN-1`
 * `freeform_tags` - Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.us-phoenix-1.oraclecloud.com/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
+* `hostname_label` - The hostname for the instance VNIC's primary private IP.
 * `id` - The OCID of the instance.
 * `image` - Deprecated.
 Use `sourceDetails` instead.
 * `ipxe_script` - When a bare metal or virtual machine instance boots, the iPXE firmware that runs on the instance is configured to run an iPXE script to continue the boot process.